Minuscule Schubert Varieties and Mirror Symmetry: List of complete intersection Calabi--Yau 3-folds

 \begin{proof}[Proof of Proposition \ref{prop:list}] We may assume that the ambient minuscule Schubert variety is Gorenstein.
-In fact, from the adjunction formula and the Grothendieck--Lefschetz theorem for divisor class groups of normal projective varieties \cite{Ravindra-Srinivas_GLRNPV}, we have an explicit formula of the canonical divisor as a Cartier divisor, $K_{X(w)}=-D_1-\cdots -D_r$ where $D_j\subset X(w)$ is a very ample Cartier divisor of degree $d_j$ and $X(w)(d_1, \dots , d_r)$ is a general Calabi--Yau complete intersection.
+In fact, from the adjunction formula and the Grothendieck--Lefschetz theorem for divisor class groups of normal projective varieties~\cite{MR2219849}, we have an explicit formula of the canonical divisor as a~Cartier divisor, $K_{X(w)}=-D_1-\cdots -D_r$ where $D_j\subset X(w)$ is a very ample Cartier divisor of degree $d_j$ and $X(w)(d_1, \dots , d_r)$ is a~general Calabi--Yau complete intersection.

 Let $X(w)$, $X(w')$ be minuscule Schubert varieties and $P_{w}$, $P_{w'}$ the corresponding minuscule posets, respectively.
-Assume that $P_{w'}$ coincides with a $d$-times iterated extension $(P_w)^{*\cdots *}_{*\cdots *}$ of $P_w$.
-From Lemma \ref{lem:cone}, it holds that $\bP_{\Delta(P_w)}$ is isomorphic to a complete intersection of $d$ general hyperplanes in $\bP_{\Delta(P_{w'})}$.
-By Theorem \ref{thm:ToricDegen}, there exist the toric degenerations of $X(w)$ and $X(w')$ to the Hibi toric varieties $\bP_{\Delta(P_w)}$ and $\bP_{\Delta(P_{w'})}$, respectively.
-This means that general complete intersection Calabi--Yau 3-folds $X=X(w)(d_1, \dots, d_r)$ and $X'=X(w')(1^d, d_1, \dots, d_r)$ can be connected by flat deformations through a complete intersection $X_0=\bP_{\Delta(P_w)}(d_1,\dots, d_r)$.
-Since $X_0$ has at worst terminal singularities, the Kuranishi space is smooth by \cite[Theorem A]{Namikawa_DCY3} and the degenerating loci have a positive complex codimension.
+Assume that $P_{w'}$ coincides with a $d$-times iterated extension $(P_w)^{*\cdots *}_{*\cdots *}$ of~$P_w$.
+From Lemma~\ref{lem:cone}, it holds that $\bP_{\Delta(P_w)}$ is isomorphic to a complete intersection of $d$ general hyperplanes in~$\bP_{\Delta(P_{w'})}$.
+By Theorem~\ref{thm:ToricDegen}, there exist toric degenerations of~$X(w)$ and~$X(w')$ to the Hibi toric varieties $\bP_{\Delta(P_w)}$ and $\bP_{\Delta(P_{w'})}$, respectively.
+This means that general complete intersection Calabi--Yau 3-folds $X=X(w)(d_1, \dots, d_r)$ and $X'=X(w')(1^d, d_1, \dots, d_r)$ can be connected by f\/lat deformations through a complete intersection $X_0=\bP_{\Delta(P_w)}(d_1,\dots, d_r)$.
+Since~$X_0$ has at worst terminal singularities, the Kuranishi space is smooth by \cite[Theorem~A]{MR1286924} and the degenerating locus have a positive complex codimension.
 Therefore $X$ and $X'$ are connected by smooth deformation.
 Thus we can eliminate such redundancy arisen from iterated extensions of minuscule posets.

-A Gorenstein minuscule Schubert variety $X(w)$ with minuscule poset $P=P_w$ is a $\abs{P}$-dimensional Fano variety of index $h_P$ as we stated in Proposition \ref{prop:schubertsing} (1).
-The condition for general complete intersections in $X(w)$ to be Calabi--Yau 3-folds gives a strong combinatorial restriction for the poset $P$ as follows,
+A Gorenstein minuscule Schubert variety $X(w)$ with minuscule poset $P=P_w$ is a $\abs{P}$-dimensional Fano variety of index $h_P$ as we stated in Proposition~\ref{prop:schubertsing}(1).
+The condition that general complete intersections in $X(w)$ are Calabi--Yau 3-folds gives a strong combinatorial restriction for the poset $P$ as follows,

-On the other hand, there is a complete list of the minuscule posets in \cite{Perrin_SRMSV}.
+On the other hand, there is a complete list of the minuscule posets in~\cite{MR2360316}.
 Hence we can make a list of the complete intersection Calabi--Yau 3-folds by counting such posets.